-The eruption of Mount Pinatubo was the largest of our lifetime.
-It happened on June 15, 1991.
-It was an event of epic proportions.
-It influenced the temperature worldwide for two years.
-The former summit of the volcano was obliterated and replaced by a caldera of 2.5 km wide.
-The caldera is now a crater lake.
+The eruption of Mount Pinatubo in Central Luzon on June 15, 1991, was the largest of our lifetime.
+It was an event of epic proportions and influenced the temperature worldwide for two years.
+The former summit of the volcano was obliterated and replaced by a caldera 2.5 km wide, which is now a crater lake.
 The eruption had a devastating effect on the area surrounding the volcano.
-Local communities have now transformed a natural disaster into a tourist attraction that benefits communities and tour organisers.
-The one day journey to the crater lake now attracts hundreds of local and international visitors.
+Local communities have now transformed a natural disaster into a tourist attraction that benefits communities and tour organizers.
+The one-day journey to the crater lake now attracts hundreds of local and international visitors.